3 Ways to Keep the Audience Hanging on Your Every Word

 The same goes for your email.
 You’d never walk up on stage without practicing your speech — and you shouldn’t send an email without practicing, either.

 (Want to grow your audience?
 Try AWeber — a time-saving, easy-to-use marketing platform.
-Start your 30-day free trial.)
+Get AWeber free today.)

 Always test your email before you hit send.
 Is the content appearing correctly on different Internet Service Providers, like Gmail, Yahoo!, or Outlook?
 How does your subject line and preheader text appear on mobile?
 Are your images rendering correctly?
 Are your links right?